yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

     ![In the Internet Explorer Enhanced Security Configuration dialog box, the Administrators Off radio button is selected, and the OK button is selected as well.](images/Setup/image18.png "Internet Explorer Enhanced Security Configuration")

 10. You will now ensure the CloudShop application is up and running.
-Open Internet explorer, and browse to both the WGWEB1 and WGWEB2 servers.
+Open Internet explorer, and browse to both the WGWEB1 and WGWEB2 servers:

     http://wgweb1